 1] Strong Password

 Remembering a password is tough, but that is no excuse for using a weak password.
-I know of people who use their date of birth as password.
-Hackers use sophisticated tools that try to break into your Gmail account by formulating a combination of passwords.
-So its time you change your password to something that is not easy to decipher.
+I know of people who use their date of birth as a password.
+Hackers use sophisticated tools to break into your Gmail account by formulating a combination of passwords.
+So it’s time you change your password to something that is not easy to decipher.

 I would suggest using password managers.
-It is wise to ensure you don’t use the same password on more than one site and it would be great if you can use a custom phrase as your password.
-In the end, your password should be a combination of alphanumeric characters and should rank high in difficulty.
+It is wise to ensure you don’t use the same password on more than one site, and it would be great if you could use a custom phrase as your password.
+Ultimately, your password should be a combination of alphanumeric characters and rank high in difficulty.

 2] Use 2FA or 2-Step Verification

-Most of the apps/services these days offer two-factor authentication, but not many of us seem to be interested.
-With the help of two-factor authentication, you will be able to better safeguard your account while logging from a public network.
+Most apps/services offer two-factor authentication, but not many of us seem interested.
+With the help of two-factor authentication, you can safeguard your account better while logging in from a public network.
 Attackers will not be able to hack since they don’t have access to the OTP that is sent to your phone.
 Enable the two-factor authentication by heading over to this link.

-You can also set your personal computer as trusted so that you don’t have to go through two-factor authentication.
-Typically the code is sent via SMS, Google’s Mobile app or voice call.
+You can also set your personal computer as trusted, so you don’t have to use two-factor authentication.
+Typically, the code is sent via SMS, Google’s Mobile app, or voice call.

 3] Set a Recovery Phone and Email

-This is a very important step.
-Setting up recovery phone and email not only helps you to recover forgotten password, but it also warns you of suspicious activities.
-The warning system sends alert on both SMS and email.
+This is a crucial step.
+Setting up recovery phone and email not only helps you to recover forgotten passwords, but it also warns you of suspicious activities.
+The warning system sends alerts on both SMS and email.
 The alert is usually sent when your account is synced to a new device or opened from a new location.

 4] Complete the Gmail security checklist